Earn cash back

 You’ve made the big decision: You’re ready to buy a home!
 What’s next?
 A great first step is to receive a mortgage pre-approval.
 What is a pre-approval, what are its benefits and how can you get one?
 Read on to learn all about this important piece of the home purchasing and financing process.

-If you’re like most homebuyers, you will be looking to finance your new home.
-But perhaps you’re not sure how much you’ll be able to borrow.
+If you’re like most homebuyers, you’ll be looking to finance your new home.
+But maybe you’re not sure how much you’ll be able to borrow.
 This is where a pre-approval comes in.

 A pre-approval is a lender’s written verification of your eligibility for a loan for a specific amount based on your current financial circumstances.
 It’s a good faith estimate of the amount you’ll likely be able to borrow.

-The pre-approved amount depends on factors like your financial stability and whether the property itself meets the lender’s criteria.
-While a pre-approval is a good indicator of your borrowing power, it's not a final guarantee of loan approval.
-Your loan is only considered finalized once the lender completes a full underwriting process after you've found a home.
+The pre-approved amount depends on factors such as your financial stability and whether the property meets the lender’s criteria.
+While a pre-approval is a good indicator of your borrowing power, it’s not a final guarantee of loan approval.
+Your loan is only considered finalized once the lender completes a full underwriting process after you’ve found a home.

 Pre-Qualification vs. Pre-Approval